Gender equality and Social Inclusion

 Gender Equality and Social Inclusion

-Gender Equality and Social Inclusion (GESI) is an attempt to eliminate the discrimination enforced by society based on the biological differences between male and female.
+Gender Equality and Social Inclusion (GESI) is an attempt to eliminate discrimination enforced by society based on the biological differences between male and female.
 However, eliminating gender inequality does not mean making man and women same but that the rights and responsibilities they are assigned will not depend on whether they are men or women.
 The culmination of historical discrimination prescribed by patriarchal society is visible in lower representation of women in social, economic and political domain throughout the world and globally attempts has been made to mainstream women and other marginalized groups in all sectors.

 Nepal being the member of United Nation has signed on various international conventions for protecting and promoting human and women rights.
 Sustainable Development Goals (SDG), Millennium Development Goal (MDG), Convention on Elimination of All kinds of Discrimination against Women (CEDAW), ILO Convention 169, and other international instruments are the major commitments made by Nepal Government.
 To institutionalize GESI, GESI guideline is prepared and focal GESI unit is established by line ministries of Nepal.

 To address GESI from non-government sector, similar attempts have been made by Namsaling Community Development Center (NCDC) with the aim of promoting equality within organization and in its programs.
 The vision of sustainable development can only be achieved by equitable and meaningful participation of people of all gender, sexuality, race and ethnicity in all phases of project formulation.

 The journey that began on Namsaling, a rural village of Ilam, has today extended its roots to western and central Nepal as well.
 NCDC is dedicated to direct local communities to take initiative to improve the quality of life through equitable and sustainable development since 1985.
 Since its inception, NCDC has been ensuring the participation of women and other marginalized groups in its programs and organizational structure.